flyteorg/flyte/docs/source/gen/flytectl_delete_plugin-override.rst

 Delete plugin override for the given project and domain, in combination with the workflow name.

-For project flytectldemo and development domain, run:
+For project flytesnacks and development domain, run:
 ::

- flytectl delete plugin-override -p flytectldemo -d development
+ flytectl delete plugin-override -p flytesnacks -d development

 To delete plugin override using the config file which was used to create it, run: